-Here we explore what the costs are for having a small business website created in 2018 and beyond.
-When you have finished reading this you will know how much you can expect to pay for having your small business website built.
+Here, we will explore what the costs are for having a small business website created in 2018 and beyond.
+Once finish reading this, you will know how much you expect to pay for having your small business website built.

 Continue reading and you’ll get answers to common questions like:

 - How much does it cost to create a website in 2017?